 \documentclass{smgv}

-\documentclass[review]{smgv} % use at the review stage
+\documentclass[review]{smgv} % use at the submission and review stage

 \documentclass[publish]{smgv} % use at the publishing stage, after the acceptance